Skip to content

 Antarctica is a vast ice-covered landmass encircled by the sea.
 During the summer, Antarctica becomes more than twice the size of Europe and sixty-two times the size of the United Kingdom.

-In terms of general area, Antarctica is the fifth-biggest continent in the world.
+In terms of general area, Antarctica is the fifth-largest continent in the world.
 The continent has the unique feature of having no permanent residents.
 However, it hosts up to 5,000 scientists and researchers.
 The most popular is the WWF’s help crew that does research on Emperor and Adelie penguins.

 Antarctica’s Physical Geography